-Certified renovators are responsible for ensuring overall compliance with the Lead-Based Paint Renovation, Repair, and Painting Program's requirements for lead-safe work practices at renovations they are assigned.
-A certified renovator (see the flowchart on page 9 for details about the work practice standards):
+Certified renovators are responsible for ensuring overall compliance with the Lead-Based Paint Renovation, Repair, and Painting Program's requirements for lead-safe work practices at renovations they are assigned (see the flowchart on page 9 for details about the work practice standards).
+A certified renovator:

-1. Must use a test kit acceptable to EPA, when requested by the party contracting for renovation services, to determine whether components to be affected by the renovation contain lead-based paint (EPA will announce which test kits are acceptable prior to April 2010.
-Please check our Web site at www.epa.gov/lead).
-2. Must provide on-the-job training to workers on the work practices they will be using in performing their assigned tasks.
-3. Must be physically present at the work site when warning signs are posted, while the work-area containment is being established, and while the work-area cleaning is performed.

-4. Must regularly direct work being performed by other individuals to ensure that the work practices are being followed, including maintaining the integrity of the containment barriers and ensuring that dust or debris does not spread beyond the work area.
+1. Must provide on-the-job training to other workers (who have not taken the certified renovator training course) on the work practices they will be using in performing their assigned tasks.
+2. Must be physically present at the work site when warning signs are posted, while the work-area containment is being established, and while the work-area cleaning is performed.
+3. Must regularly direct work being performed by other individuals to ensure that the work practices are being followed, including maintaining the integrity of the containment barriers and ensuring that dust or debris does not spread beyond the work area.
+4. When requested by the party contracting for renovation services, must use an EPA recognized test kit to determine whether components affected by the renovation contain lead-based paint (For more information regarding test kits call the National Lead Information Center at 1-800-424-LEAD (5323), or check our web site at www.epa.gov/lead/pubs/renovation.htm).
+Note: you must assume lead-based paint is present for housing and buildings covered by this rule, unless testing is done that determines the components affected are lead-free.
 5. Must be available, either on-site or by telephone, at all times renovations are being conducted.
 6. Must perform project cleaning verification.
 7. Must have with them at the work site copies of their initial course completion certificate and their most recent refresher course completion certificate.
 8. Must prepare required records.

-How Long Will Firm and Renovator Certifications Last?
+How Long Do Firm and Renovator Certifications Last?